'Probably totaled' | Officials say gas explosion in Columbia, Md, damages businesses

-COLUMBIA, Md. — Just before 8 a.m.
-Sunday, there was a gas explosion in Columbia, Maryland, officials said.
+COLUMBIA, Md. — Officials said they were formulating a plan to address a gas leak when a gas explosion happened at a building in Howard County, totaling several businesses and causing what many people described as an earthquake.

-According to Howard County Fire and EMS, a call came in around 7:30 a.m. after a fire alarm went off and other reports of a gas leak started coming in for the 8800 block of Stanford Blvd.
+A call came in around 7:30 a.m.
+Sunday after a fire alarm went off and other reports of a gas leak started coming in for the 8800 block of Stanford Boulevard, Howard County fire officials said.

 Officials said they evacuated bystanders from the area, and established a perimeter outside the zone where their monitors had unsafe readings.

-The explosion occurred around 8 a.m., but representatives from BGE were already on site, Battalion Stephen Chief Hardesty said.
+The explosion happened around 8 a.m.
+Sunday when BGE representatives were already on site, Battalion Chief Stephen Hardesty said.

+"There was a small crater, about 10 feet long, couple inches wide, with natural gas leaking out of it," Hardesty said.
+"We were formulating a plan when the building exploded."

 BGE crews turned off both the natural gas and electricity to buildings in the area, and those will stay off until they can be sure it's safe to turn them back on.